 In 1969 blacksmith Alfons Holmer takes over his father's small workshop in Eggmühl, Bavaria.
-In 1974 the first 6-row self-propelled HOLMER sugar beet harvester is built there in cooperation with the sugar refinery Südzucker and a newly founded harvesting association of farmers nearby.
-The system of harvesting sugar beets before the first axle has today established itself with all major manufacturers.
+In 1974 the first 6-row self-propelled Holmer sugar beet harvester is built there in cooperation with the sugar refinery Südzucker and a newly founded harvesting association of farmers nearby.
+The system of harvesting sugar beets with the lifter in front of the first axle has today established itself with all major manufacturers.

 The classic, built from 1992 to 1996, is the first sugar beet harvester in the world to be built in serial-production.
 In 1996 the Terra Dos model with crab steering mode follows.
 In 2009, the single row depth control was introduced for the HR lifting unit, which was automated in 2014 with the patented EasyLift system.

-The telemetry system EasyHelp 4.0 has been consistently further developed:EasyHelp 4.0 is primarily a service solution for remote diagnosis and maintenance of HOLMER machines.
+- The telemetry system EasyHelp 4.0 has been consistently further developed:EasyHelp 4.0 is primarily a service solution for remote diagnosis and maintenance of Holmer machines.
 After approval by the machine operator, the after sales department has access to the machine data in order to check current settings and data recordings.
 This accelerates fault diagnosis and significantly shortens downtime through optimum spare parts supply and targeted troubleshooting.
-As well as this, EasyHelp 4.0 is also connected to various farm management systems such as farmpilot via the manufacturer-independent data exchange platform agrirouter.
+EasyHelp 4.0 is also connected to various farm management systems as well, such as farmpilot via the manufacturer-independent data exchange platform agrirouter.
 This enables the operations manager to transfer order data directly to the machine cabin, provides complete transparency of the machine data and thus simplifies operations planning.

-- The Terra Dos T4 is equipped with a yield measuring system for the number of bunkers and ton per job to ensure optimised logistics planning.
+- The Terra Dos T4 is equipped with a yield measuring system for the number of bunkers and ton per job to ensure optimized logistics planning.

-- The new lifting share DuraShare, a forged share from a single cast, also aims for longer durability.
-Small hard metal plates are soldered onto the lower edge to protect the material from wear.
+- The new lifting share DuraShare, a forged share from a single casting, also aims for longer durability.
+Small carbide plates are soldered onto the lower edge to protect the material from wear.
 They form a slipstream edge for the cast iron during harvesting.
 Soil and stones thus have less contact with the forged part, which guarantees a longer life of the share.
-The HOLMER DuraShare is backward compatible so that older Terra Dos series can also be equipped with it.
-It is protected by a design patent and is now available as an original HOLMER spare part.
+The Holmer DuraShare is reverse compatible so that older Terra Dos series can also be equipped with it.
+It is protected by a design patent and is now available as an original Holmer spare part.

-- The Terra Dos T4-40 with HR 12 is now also available with Michelin VF 900/60 R 38 tyres on the front axle and Mitas SFT 1250/50 R 32 tyres on both rear axles.
-The four rear tyres can thus be driven with only 1.2 bar tyre pressure, which ensures maximum contact patch and ground protection.
+- The Terra Dos T4-40 with HR 12 is now also available with Michelin VF 900/60 R 38 tires on the front axle and Mitas SFT 1250/50 R 32 tires on both rear axles.
+The four rear tires can thus be driven with only 1.2 bar (17.4 psi) tire pressure, which ensures maximum contact patch and ground protection.

 The 4,000th HOLMER sugar beet harvester with special white paintwork will therefore be more than just an eye-catcher at the Hanover trade fair.
 The sugar beet harvester with the no. 4,000 has already been sold and will be used in the next harvesting season at Bauer Agrarservice in Eastern Germany.